 V Carry is a contemporary breakbeat producer and DJ associated with the modern end of the breaks and bass continuum.
-Available public information is limited, but the name appears in circulation within online breakbeat communities as part of a newer wave keeping the style active beyond its commercial peak years.

 Rather than belonging to the first UK hardcore or big beat generations, V Carry is better understood within a later, digitally networked phase of the scene.
 In that context, artists often build reputations through DJ support, specialist platforms, streaming circulation and niche dance communities rather than through the older structures of major press coverage.